alamin1101/Pharmacy-Locator-Service-System/README.md

 A pharmacy is a retail shop that provides pharmaceutical drugs, among other products.
 At the pharmacy, a pharmacist oversees the fulfillment of medical prescriptions and is available to counsel patients about prescription and over-the-counter drugs or about healthcare and wellness issues.
 A typical pharmacy would be in the commercial area of a community.

-Now you should build a system that locates your location and find the nearby pharmacy. you should suggest some nearby pharmacies with a minimum distance.
+issuesIt is a system that locates your location and find the nearby pharmacy and you should suggest some nearby pharmacies with a minimum distance.